Back to blog

 Step 1: Scan new reviews (2 minutes)

 Open your review dashboard.
 Skim everything that came in since yesterday.
 Mentally sort each review into Priority 1, 2, 3, or 4.
-Do not start responding yet.
+Don't start responding yet.
 Just categorize.

 Step 2: Priority 1 responses (3-4 minutes)

 Respond to negative reviews about fixed issues first.
 These are your highest-ROI responses.
 Use the ARAK formula.
-If you have response drafts (from AI tooling or pre-written templates), review and edit rather than writing from scratch.
-Target: 30 seconds per response once you have the rhythm.
+If you've got response drafts (from AI tooling or pre-written templates), review and edit rather than writing from scratch.
+Target: 30 seconds per response once you've got the rhythm.

 Step 3: Priority 2 responses (2-3 minutes)

 Acknowledge valid unfixed complaints.
-These responses are slightly longer because you need to communicate "we hear you, here is what is happening" without over-promising.
+These take slightly longer because you need to communicate "we hear you, here's what's happening" without over-promising.
 Target: 45 seconds each.

 Step 4: Priority 3, positive acknowledgments (1-2 minutes)

 Brief thank-yous for positive reviews.
-Two sentences maximum.
-Do not over-invest.
+Two sentences max.
+Don't over-invest.
 Target: 15 seconds each.

 Step 5: Skip Priority 4 entirely.